 Keep the 5 Cs in mind as you design your strategic employee onboarding process.

 Questions to ask when designing a new employee onboarding process

 Before you implement an employee onboarding program, you need to pin down:

 - What is the number one impression you want your new hires to come away with after their first day?
 Their first week?
 Their first month?

 - When will it finish?

-- How often would you like to check in with your new employees?
+- How often are hiring managers planning to check in with a new employee?

-- What do new employees need to know about the culture and work environment?
+- What do new employees need to know about the company culture and work environment?

-- What would your ideal process look like?
-What role would management play?
+- What would your ideal employee onboarding process look like?
+What role would management and HR professionals play?
 What about co-workers and team members?

 - What kind of goals do you want to set for new employees?

-- How will you gather feedback on the program and measure its success?
+- How will you gather feedback on the program, measure its success, and analyse performance metrics?

-- Do you have the right onboarding software to help you manage the process?
+- Do you have the right onboarding software and tools to streamline processes and help you manage the entire process?

 The final two points are crucial.
-Onboarding will be an ongoing process that will change with your organisation.
-For it to be effective you will benefit by ensuring it can easily evolve to meet your employee needs.
-Gathering feedback on what is – and isn’t – working is a huge part of this process.
+Employee onboarding will be an ongoing recruiting process that will change with your organisation.
+For it to be effective you need to ensure it can easily scale to meet your employee and business needs.
+Gathering feedback on what is – and isn’t – working with your onboarding process and every new employee’s experience is a huge part of this process.

 Congratulations!
 The candidate you’ve been courting for weeks (and possibly months) has accepted your offer.

 But don’t forget that during the waiting period between accepting an offer and the new hire walking through your door on their first day, you as an employer are on dangerous ground.
 Other companies may be contacting your new employees and perhaps making them more attractive offers.
 If you don’t fully engage them at this stage, you may lose them.